Online Child Safety ~ Cyber Bullying ~ Privacy ~ Social Media

 There are EIGHT different areas that are discussed in this guide.
-I am outlining the EIGHT for you ~ but you need to “click right here” to review the guide yourself.
+Summarizing them below “click right here” to view the guide in entirety.
 Bookmark it, and Share it.
 Talk to your kids about each of the categories ~ Keeping our kids safe is key.

 - Mobile Phones and Apps. ~.
 Handling your child with a smartphone has just given them unprecedented f freedom ~ you have just opened Pandora’s box!
 The average age at which a child gets a smartphone is 8 years old.

 - Streaming Content and Smart TVs ~ children ages 4-6 consume 89 minutes of Television every day on average.
 Most of the big streaming content providers have parental controls ~ find them and use them.

 - Gaming Consoles and Online Games ~ do you realize that 21% of all video. game players in the U.S. are under 18?
 Those games that have multi-player components, or are entirely based online make these kids more open to abuse from other players, harassment, and sexual advances through the game’s chat system.

 - Social Media ~ 71% of teens use more than one social media platform.
 According to the non-profit group “Common Sense Media” showed that 8-12 year-olds were online 6 hours per day and 13-18 year-olds are online 9 hours per day.

 - Because of Cyberbullying ~ these victims are 1.9 times more likely to commit suicide than those who do not experience online bullying.
 It occurs across all platforms and comes in different forms.
 Spreading rumors, sending threatening messages through social media, texting, and pretending to be another child.
 I have only outlined a few of the cyberbullying methodologies.